-The frequency of summative assessments are determined by individual departments in liaison with the Senior Leadership team and are based on 9-1 GCSE style equivalent grades.
+The frequency of summative assessments are determined by individual departments in liaison with the Senior Leadership team and, at Key Stages 3 and 4, are based on 9-1 GCSE style equivalent grades whilst at Key Stage 5, A-E A level equivalent grades are used.
 Following a summative assessment activity students should, with guidance, be given time to reflect on their performance in order to identify areas of strength and areas for development.